-The Jojoba Company‘s product guide states that Jojoba can also be used to soothe skin conditions like abrasion, acne, burns, cold sores, dermatitis, eczema, insect bites, rosacea, skin rashes, sunburn, and surgical wounds.
+The Jojoba Company‘s product guide states that Jojoba can also be used to sooth skin conditions like abrasion, acne, burns, cold sores, dermatitis, eczema, insect bites, rosacea, skin rashes, sunburn, and surgical wounds.
 Thanks goodness, I don’t have all those skin conditions!

-Does Jojoba work?
+Does Jojoba Work?

 Anyone who would have them all at once, would be in real trouble!
 Thus, I can’t speak to all of them.
 And of course, nobody in her full mind would burn or frost-burn herself to examine whether Jojoba soothes burns!